comet-dot-photos/comet-dot-photos/README.md

                 |               |
                 |               JSON metadata file (Step 2)
                 |               JPG image tree (Step 3)
-                preprocessing
                 |
                 preprocess.json (described below)
+                dataset.json (Step 6)
 ```

 The preprocess.json file contains a single array holding a dictionary with the following fields:

 1. **mission** - the name of the mission
 2. **missionFolder** - the name of the mission folder under the data folder.
-3. **model** - the name of the 3D model file (relative to "modelFolder", which is another key).
+3. **model** - the name of the 3D shape file
-4. **nVerts** - the number of vertices in model.
+4. **nVerts** - the number of vertices in model
 5. **instruments** – an array whose first element is a dictionary of instrument data that we are preprocessing.
 It contains:

     - **instrumentFolder** – the name of the instrument folder (relative to the missionFolder)
-    - **metaData** – the name of the JSON file created in Step 2 (relative to instrumentFolder).
+    - **metaData** – the name of the JSON file created in Step 2 (relative to instrumentFolder)
     - **visTable** – the name of the visibility table for the dataset.
 Since this will be created subsequently, provide the name that you would like.
-(It will be created relative to instrumentFolder, which is another key, and have a ".new" extension).
+(It will be created relative to instrumentFolder, and have a ".new" extension).
     - **xFOV** and **yFOV** – the x and y field of view of the camera.
     - **defaultRes** – the default resolution for the camera (exceptions are specified in the metadata for given images).
     - **longName** – a long, descriptive name for the dataset.